dianaagustinaf/is-it-fake/README.md

 ## Train-Test Split
 Data was split into Train and Test data to evaluate the performance of our Machine Learning Algorithm.

-## Models: 6 Binary Classification models
+## Machine Learning Models: 6 Binary Classification models
 We chose 6 machine learning algorithms best suited for Binary Classification problems to find the best model for predicting Fake New.
 This required an additonal preprocessing step: vectorisation - we used CountVectoriser.

 Result: SVM has the best score of all the models we tested.
 Support Vector Machine are very effective as a machine learning model with classification and regression problems.
 It also has low error rates - typically lower than Nueral Network models.